 Eye Movement Desensitization and Reprocessing Therapy, or EMDR therapy, was developed to help people reduce their distress related to traumatic memories and experiences, such as in post-traumatic stress.
 It’s recognized as an effective treatment for post-traumatic stress by the American Psychiatric Association, World Health Organization, and the US Department of Veterans Affairs/Department of Defense.

 EMDR therapy has advantages over other treatments for post-traumatic stress:

 - We don't have to go into detailed descriptions of the event(s) - we just talk about the headlines.

 - We don't try directly challenging the not-so-helpful beliefs/thoughts - we do it in an indirect, but still helpful way (you'll see).

 - We don't do extended exposures to the event(s) - the exercises are more tolerable and palatable, bite sizes at a time while maintaining contact with the here and now.

 - There is no EMDR homework though we will likely discuss goals and assignments to work or focus on between sessions.

 Desensitization to the disturbing aspects of the events – could be to certain thoughts, emotions, sensations, associations, whatever

 Reprocessing of distressing, unprocessed stuff in your brain/mind/body to help with your recovery and healing

 We would work on the trifecta of your future triggers/events, present triggers/events, and/or past triggers/events.
 I'll teach you the tools you'll need for this treatment, and we'll do this reprocessing journey together.
 At the end of our treatment, you can leave the past behind you, cope well with what's going in the here and now, and handle whatever might happen in the future.
 You might notice new insights and less distress/disturbance.

-EMDR can be standalone treatment, or it can be combined with our other treatments, including Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), OCD treatment, Deep Brain Reorienting (DBR), Ego State Therapy (EST), or whatever else.
+EMDR therapy can be a standalone treatment, or it can be combined with our other treatments, including Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), OCD treatment, Deep Brain Reorienting (DBR), Ego State Therapy (EST), or whatever else.
 We can do EMDR therapy via telehealth sessions.